 This work is an extension of Spiro’s interest in the creation of sacred spaces, particularly ones that utilize vernacular architecture and craft, removed from traditional religious uses.
 It ties into her own cultural experiences and is a tribute to this early artistic influence that explores the act of making as a spiritual practice—not connected to art in the western or traditional sense—and community activity, as other weavers joined in the process of creating this environment.

 Architecture is intertwined with the history of weaving, with the grid pattern and intersection of structures reflecting the skeletons of buildings and more directly in vernacular architecture, literally using weaving as its main form.
-Using the architecture of the fence and the environment of the garden for the creation of this weaving, the project will be both an installation and performance as other weavers will be invited to add to the work during the time it is exhibited.
+Using the architecture of the fence and the environment of the garden for the creation of this weaving, the project is both an installation and performance as other weavers are invited to add to the work during the time it is exhibited.

 Yasmin Spiro is a Jamaican artist, living and working in Chicago.
 Spiro’s work is multidisciplinary, primarily based in sculpture and immersive installation, with video, drawing and performance—exploring issues of cultural identity and socio-economic issues within the framework of architecture, personal history, spirituality, and memory—often through the lens of Caribbean culture.
 Much of the work is textile based, burlap, rope, and felt, with integrated cast elements of plaster, ceramic, and cement—creating forms that often reference vernacular architecture, and the knowledge and memory that’s held in those structures, as well as the history embedded in craft and making.
 Spiro attended Pratt Institute and has held residencies at the The Dora Maar Foundation in France, The Kohler Arts and Industry residency in Wisconsin, Vermont Studio Center, and the Hatch Chicago Artist Coalition residency.